Tuscany & Firenze

 Going to the hotel, there was this uphill passage to the hotel and remember that scene in the gladiator at the beginning?
-Where was the messenger entering Russel Crowe’s mansion to deliver the King’s summon?
+Where the messenger was entering Russel Crowe's mansion to deliver the King's summon?
 This particular hotel was once a castle of local noble and later turned to hotel.
-The hotel was very delicate and artfully decorated.
-Located at the top of the hill, it has a very nice view and a lot of semi walking trails.
-Any restaurant you find, just go in and ask the specialty.
-Trust me, you won’t go wrong.
+Hotel was very delicate and artfully decorated.
+Located at the top of hill, it has a very nice view and a lot of semi walking trails.
+Any restaurant you find, just go in and ask the speciality.
+Trust me, you won't go wrong.

 After finishing up a meeting with MB Pellami and a beautiful lunch, I went to Firenze.
 Before coming to Tuscany, I wanted to spend a day in Firenze and I should have made it 2 nights instead of one.